-Simply put, solvents clean parts by dissolving away the dirt.
-They contain mineral spirits, VOCs and other chlorinated solvents like trichloroethane, trichlorethylene, benzene, and xylenes.
+Simply put, petroleum solvents clean parts by dissolving residues.
+They contain mineral spirits, volatile organic compounds (VOCs) and other chlorinated solvents like trichloroethane, trichloroethylene, benzene, and xylenes.
 These are used for parts cleaning because they quickly dissolve oil, grease, grime, and burnt-on carbon.
-However, although these solvents are very effective, they continue to raise significant environmental, health and economic concerns.
+Although these solvents are very effective, they continue to raise significant environmental, health and economic concerns.

-What Are The Issues Of Using Petroleum Solvents?
+What Are The Problems Associated With Using Petroleum Solvents?

-Manufacturing industries are increasingly becoming more aware of the many hazards that are the result using petroleum solvents in the parts washing process.
-The following are some of these hazards you should be aware of:
+Manufacturing industries are increasingly becoming more aware of the many health, safety and environmental hazards that are the result of using petroleum solvents in the parts washing process.
+The following are some of the dangers you should be aware of:

-- Many believe petroleum solvents to be cost effective.
-However, petroleum solvents can be costly and potentially toxic to dispose of making it an effective solvent for cleaning but hazardous during the aftermath.
+- Petroleum solvents can be costly and potentially toxic making it an effective solvent for cleaning, but dangerous and expensive to dispose of.

-- Also, the start up costs for petroleum are significantly less than other cleaning solutions.
+- The startup costs for petroleum solvent systems are significantly less than other cleaning solutions.
 However, these solvents don’t always effectively clean the first time, requiring the parts to be cleaned again using more of the solution to do so.

-- The chemicals are toxic enough to increase the risk of cancer for the people who are involved.
-Employers can try and control the exposure but petroleum solvents evaporate quickly making the process difficult.
+- The chemicals in petroleum solvents are toxic enough to increase the risk of cancer for the people who operate the system.
+Employers can try and control the exposure, but petroleum solvents evaporate quickly making the process difficult.

-- Petroleum solvents are also highly flammable, which is a major concern for many industries.
+- Petroleum solvents are also highly flammable, which is a major safety concern for many industries.

 What Is The Most Effective Alternative?

-Since 1960, JenFab has developed innovative technology for aqueous cleaning solutions.
-With a versatile product selection, JenFab has what you need to get started on a safer and cost effective cleaning parts path.
+Since 1960, Jenfab has developed innovative technology for aqueous cleaning solutions.
+With a versatile product selection, Jenfab offers the precision cleaning solutions you need to get started on a safer and more cost-effective parts cleaning path.